 Product Page SEO

-SEO strategy is a long-game eCommerce hack when it comes to increasing your online visibility.
+SEO strategy is one of the best eCommerce hacks when it comes to increasing your online visibility.

 Organic search rankings can increase website traffic and organic exposure to help your business drive more sales.
 Although many brands focus on content development (like blogging) to increase search rankings, we encourage you to also focus on your product pages.
 This approach will help with your overall eCommerce SEO results.